expresspigeon/blog/src/content/posts/2014/11-reasons-to-never-purchase-an-email-list.md

 our partners", you made it onto an email list for rent!
 List building vendors market these lists as "rentals", where you pay to reach an "opt-in" list.
-Unfortunately, the people on the list didn't opt-in for emails from you. **Reason \#2: Purchased email lists are deceitfully advertised.** Email list vendors have mastered the game of luring in new email marketers.
+Unfortunately, the people on the list didn't opt-in for emails from you.

+### Reason \#2: Purchased email lists are deceitfully advertised

+Email list vendors have mastered the game of luring in new email marketers.
 They are experts at making you feel like you just found the "secret" to instant email marketing success.
 Unfortunately, their expertise is misleading for you and doesn't cover the negative